secretflow/spu/docs/development/type_system.rst

 Operator type
 ~~~~~~~~~~~~~

-*Operators* takes a list of values as parameters and return exactly one value as result, operator's type is determined by the types of input parameters and return values.
+*Operators* takes a list of values as parameters and returns exactly one value as result, operator's type is determined by the types of input parameters and return values.

 In SPU IR, an operator could take a polymorphic typed parameter and the return type could be deduced from the parameters.
 For example: